makeaweli/drupal5-to-drupal7-migration/README.md

 # Configure SequelPro

 ```
-mysql -u root -e "GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' IDENTIFIED BY '' WITH GRANT OPTION; FLUSH PRIVILEGES;"
+mysql -u root -e "GRANT ALL PRIVILEGES ON *.* TO 'root'@'127.0.0.1' IDENTIFIED BY '' WITH GRANT OPTION; FLUSH PRIVILEGES;"
 ```

 ## SequelPro settings